jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 > [!NOTE]
 > On some releases, the group may be `video` instead of `render`.

-2. Add the Jellyfin service user to the above group to allow Jellyfin's FFMpeg process access to the device, and restart Jellyfin:
+2. Add the Jellyfin service user to the above group to allow Jellyfin's FFMpeg process access to the device, and restart Jellyfin.

 ```bash
 sudo usermod -aG render jellyfin